Graduate Studies and Postdoctoral Affairs (GSPA)

 Don't forget to review it carefully, check for spelling and grammar, and have someone else look at it!

-For current Waterloo students and alumni, the Centre for Career Development offers one-on-one further education support, including working with you on your application documents like personal statements.
+For current Waterloo students and alumni, the Centre for Career Development offers further education support, including working with you on your application documents like personal statements.
 For non-Waterloo students, your university may have similar resources available.

 We hope that this information will help you in crafting your personal statement, getting you one step closer to a top-notch graduate studies application package!